kristianfreeman/ggf/README.md

 ### defer scripts

-resource-blocking scripts that cause high TTI can be blocked using the `deferScripts` configuration. this optimization can break sites, so it **disabled by default**.
+resource-blocking scripts that cause high TTI can be blocked using the `deferScripts` configuration. this optimization can break sites, so it **disabled by default**. to enable:

 ```js
 ggf(resp, {